FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Method

-\paragraph{Coarse-to-fine image resolutions:} We observe that directly training the model on the original image resolution often leads to a zero collapse of the scene flow, i.e.~the scene is incorrectly predicted to be fully static.
-To avoid falling into a trivial local minimum created by high-frequency details, we apply a coarse-to-fine scheme with the images originally subsampled by a factor of $f=12$.
+Directly training the model on the original image resolution often leads to a zero collapse of the scene flow, i.e.~the scene is incorrectly predicted to be fully static.
+To avoid falling into a trivial local minimum created by high-frequency details, we apply a coarse-to-fine scheme with the images originally subsampled by a factor of $f=8$.
 The subsampling reduces the overall complexity of the correspondence problem, and the batches of rays are more likely to cover also small dynamic areas.
-During training, we incrementally decrease the subsampling by reducing the factor by $2$ to gradually refine the scene flow to represent the finer details of the underlying scene dynamics.
-This is analogue to coarse-to-fine refinement in optical flow methods \cite{teed2020RAFTRecurrentAllPairs}.
-Since we have experimentally observed that little is gained in quality by increasing the resolution up to the full resolution, we only increase it up to a factor of $f=6$, which provides enough details to later render full-resolution images.
-Subsampling can be done offline and only takes a few seconds per scene, including subsampling of pre-calculated optical flow and motion masks.
+During training, we incrementally increase the image resolution by reducing $f$ in steps of $2$ to gradually refine the scene flow to represent the finer details of the underlying scene dynamics.

 \paragraph{Masked ray sampling:} The regularization factors in $\mathcal{L}_{reg}$ benefit learning of a near-zero scene flow in static regions of the scene.
 This allows us to focus the computational resources on the dynamic regions of the scene.
-We do so using binary motion masks $m\colon (x,y) \rightarrow \{0, 1\}$ that represent a coarse segmentation of dynamic regions in the image.
-Instead of sampling pixels uniformly across the image, we increase the sampling probability of pixels $(x,y)$ in regions that are potentially dynamic, indicated by $m(x,y)=1$.
+We do so using binary motion masks that represent a coarse segmentation of dynamic regions in the image.
+Instead of sampling pixels uniformly across the image, we increase the sampling probability of pixels in regions that are potentially dynamic.